 - 9.1.
-For any television or cinema advert, pricing information does not need to be displayed for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
-For all other services, pricing information for the service must be shown on the screen for the entire duration of the advert.
+For any television or cinema advert, pricing information must be displayed for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
+Pricing information for the service must be shown on the screen for the entire duration of the advert.
 Pricing information must be clearly and prominently displayed adjacent to the call-to-action. - 9.2.
 There must not be any intervening text or images between the call-to-action and the pricing information.
 Pricing information must be legible, horizontal and presented in a way that does not require close examination.
 Pricing information must not be obscured by any other information.
 Pricing information must not be animated.